gsa-oes/office-of-evaluation-sciences/pages/2016-annual-report.md

  - Drawing on the best available evidence and rigorously testing impact to inform recommendations about what to scale and what to improve.
 In this spirit, SBST reports the results of all of its completed projects, including projects that did not yield statistically significant improvements.

 Among other results, SBST pilots led to a 53 percent increase in workplace savings plan enrollment rates by military service members and resulted in more than 4,800 new enrollments and over $1 million dollars in additional savings in just one month; a 63 percent increase in the rate at which small family farmers obtained small-business loans; and a doubling in the rate at which student loan borrowers in default contacted default-resolution representatives.

+For more resources from the release of the 2016 Annual Report, please visit  [here](https://sbst.gov/resources).